gavinwahl/colorado-department-of-revenue-salaries/README.md

   aware that each row does not represent the total salary per year, in cases where an employee is paid through multiple funding sources.

+- [`salaries.csv`](salaries.csv), the normalized salaries as CSV.
+  This one has all the funding sources combined, so it really is total compensation per year.

 ## Interesting queries